Vim ships with support to perform code folding. It supports many methods of code folding.

 zM: Close all folds.

-To do this, add these lines to your vimrc:
+To do this, I added these lines to my vimrc:

 " Keep all folds open when a file is opened augroup OpenAllFoldsOnFileOpen autocmd! autocmd BufRead * normal zR augroup END